Dolan Springs, Arizona: Response Times

 Response times can be long in the LMRFD, at times taking hours for EMS to arrive.
-If the LMRFD is responding to a call in Meadview when you have an accident near Hover Dam, it can take over four hours for EMS to arrive.
+If the LMRFD is responding to a call in Meadview when an accident near Hoover Dam has occurred, it can take over four hours for EMS to arrive to the Hoover Dam.

-It would take 40 minutes for the LMRFD ambulance to respond to the call in Meadview, another 20 minutes to assess and load the patient, an hour to transport the patient to the hospital in Kingman, and 20 minutes to unload the patient.
-Once they clear the hospital it would take an hour to respond to your accident near Hoover Dam, 20–40 minutes on-scene, and an hour to transport you to the hospital in Kingman.
-The total time to transport you to the definitive care of a physician is 4 hours and 50 minutes.
-Medical helicopters do respond to accidents on US93, but protocols don't allow them to transport a patient until a firefighter from the LMRFD arrives and assesses the patient.
+Medical helicopters respond to accidents on US 93, but protocols don't allow them to transport a patient until a firefighter from the LMRFD has arrived and assessed the patient.

-Average Response Times

 Emergency medical service units average more than 14 minutes in rural settings, with nearly 1 of 10 encounters waiting almost a half hour for the arrival of EMS personnel.
 Longer EMS response times have been associated with worse outcomes in trauma patients.
-NOTE The study excluded all encounters with arrival times 120 minutes or longer as these outliers were not representative of the general EMS experience.
-Some LMRFD EMS calls would have been excluded under these criteria.